 Continuous punishment is unfair.Dogs do not have the same reasoning faculties as we do.
 Your Pug is not trying to be defiant.

 Your dog might sense that you are angry if.
 For example, he jumps up onto your leather couch or chews the sitting room carpet.
 It will however still not understand the underlying reason behind your frustration.

 The Pug only "knows" that for some reason beyond his comprehension the master made a ruckus at the thing that just gave him a lot of enjoyment.

 Your dog was having fun.
 There were no bad repercussions at that time whatsoever.
 The bad consequences only began when his owner came through the front door.
 "Oh well", says the dog.. . "my master is in a foul mood".
 The dog just cannot connect the action AFTER the occurrence.He will not understand why he's been admonished.

 "I used to look at Smokey and think, If you were a little smarter you could tell me what you were thinking, and he'd look at me like he was saying, If you were a little smarter, I wouldn't have to."

-The trick to disciplining your little associate is to catch him/her in the act.
-Punishing afterwards can lead to uncertainty and frustration.That simply makes the whole problem worse.
+The trick to disciplining your little associate is to catch him in the act.
+Punishing afterward can lead to uncertainty and frustration.That simply makes the whole problem worse.